Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Appendix A. Proofs.

 The intuition is as follows.
 The variance of $\theta$ conditional on a signal $z$ enters the payoffs additively, and thus cancels out when computing the loss.
-As a result, the maximum loss $l(a;z)$ is simply the maximum quadratic distance between $a$ and the expected value of $\theta$ conditional on $z$.
+As a result, the maximum loss $l(a;z)$ is simply the maximum quadratic distance between a forecast $a$ and the mean value of $\theta$ conditional on $z$.

 \begin{proof}[Proof of Lemma \ref{l:quadratic}] Fix $G_{\eps}$.
 Let $\ol a_F(z)=\E_{F,G_{\eps}}[\theta|z]$.
 Observe that \beq \ol a_F(z)\in\argmax\limits_{a'\in[0,1]} \E_{F,G_{\eps}}[-(a'-\theta)^2|z]. \eeq So, we have